dfint/installer/README.md

 If your language is missing in the dictionary drop-down list of the installer, please create an [issue](https://github.com/dfint/installer/issues).

 It is desirable that there is at least a translation of the title menu and some other initial screens.
-To add missing translations, you can join the localization project here: https://app.transifex.com/dwarf-fortress-translation/dwarf-fortress-steam/dashboard/
+To add missing translations, you can join the localization project here: [translation of Dwarf Fortress 50.* on transifex.com](https://app.transifex.com/dwarf-fortress-translation/dwarf-fortress-steam/dashboard/)

 ## Localization of the installer

-You can help with translation of the installer to your language: https://app.transifex.com/dwarf-fortress-translation/installer-3/
+You can help with translation of the installer to your language: [translation of the installer on transifex.com](https://app.transifex.com/dwarf-fortress-translation/installer-3/)

 There are only about 40 strings to translate.
 Once the translation to a language is finished, it can be added to the installer and will be available in its future releases.